-- 1. All electronic devices should be put to sleep and stored when a student enters the school.
-Electronic devices used for educational purposes or for listening to music may only be used with teacher permission and supervision. - 2.
-During school outings, field trips, or after-school activities, permission to use electronic devices must be given by the staff member in charge. - 3.
+- 1. All electronic devices should be put to sleep and stored when a student enters school property (8:25am). - 2.
+During school outings, field trips, or after-school activities, the use of electronic devices will not be permitted.
+A Written application (by a teacher) to use electronic devices may receive approval in rare circumstances.
+In such cases the teacher applicant must justify how the device will be used for educational purposes. - 3.
 The school assumes NO RESPONSIBILTY, in any circumstances for the loss, destruction, or theft of an electronic device brought to school or to any school-related activity. - 4.
 Students are not to be using personal electronic devices to take pictures or record videos while in school or during school outings.
 Pictures/videos may be taken with approval of a teacher.
 No pictures taken at school should be posted on any social media site or shared without prior approval.